ultraflynn/consecution/README.md

 By default the start of an era is also an epoch.

+Epochs can be added in all standard time formats, i.e. millis, seconds, minutes, etc.
+There are specified as "1000ms", "1.5s", "5m" and so on.
+If a time specifier is omitted (e.g. "100") then millis is assumed.

 ## Period

 A period is the space between two epochs.
 Periods can be marked as interruptable.
 Actions